nitad54448/yappari-5-1/help/README_5.1.56.md

 Be aware that the separator character is defined in the definition file only if you use a Custom file, otherwise the separator is defined in the **Parameters** page.

 ### Read project, xml
 This command will read an xml file saved with Yappari.
 It can read all data, models and parameters obtained.
-This is an xml file so it can be seen in a browser, but reading it is slow, very slow, it requires parsing all ASCII fields.
+This is an xml file so it can be seen in a browser, but reading it is slow, it requires parsing all ASCII fields.

 ## Action
-This button can trigger several commands.
+This button can trigger several commands, some other are in [Advanced commands](https://github.com/nitad54448/yappari-5-1#advanced-commands) :

 ### Mask points active datasets
 This function will hide all points from the active datasets, that are in the range shown in the graph.
 So, before applying this command you need to zoom in the graph to the region which you want to hide.
 You can "Unmask" them, see the next command.